Care-Connect-SG/careconnect-be/README.md

 | build    | Changes to CI or build configuration files (Docker, github actions)                   |
 | chore    | Anything else that doesn't modify any `src` or `test` files (linters, tsconfig, etc.) |
 | revert   | Reverts a previous commit                                                             |

+## Contributing

+We welcome contributions to the CareConnect Backend project.
+To contribute, please follow these steps:

+1. Create a new branch (`git checkout -b feature-branch`).
+2. Make your changes.
+3. Commit your changes (`git commit -m 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Open a pull request.